SZNoryox/PrinterClient/README.md

 ### Print ESC/POS commands
 For details about the common ESC instruction set, please see [ESC/POS Commands](https://download4.epson.biz/sec_pubs/pos/reference_en/escpos/commands.html)

+**Note**: This interface is different from other SDK synchronization interfaces.
+This interface is asynchronous.
+Calling this interface will only transmit ESC/POS instructions to the instruction queue.
+The return value indicates that the instruction is successfully enqueued and will not return to the printer status.
+Do not mix this interface with other interfaces, otherwise the order of printing content will be inconsistent.
+Here only provides additional options for customers using ESC/POS instructions.
 ```
 private void printEscpos() {
     singleThreadExecutor.submit(new Runnable() {